lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-studieprøven.md

 > *I det omfang et faldende antal konkurser er udtryk for et sundhedstegn i erhvervslivet... * (Fra ordnet.dk)

-Learn more about useful tips to write the essay at Studieprøven in my upcoming blog posts.
+**Learn more about other tips for Studieprøven in my upcoming blogs** Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).

+<script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>